neoforged/Documentation/versioned_docs/version-1.20.4/blockentities/ber.md

 Registering a BER
 -----------------

-In order to register a BER, you must subscribe to the `EntityRenderersEvent$RegisterRenderers` event on the mod event bus and call `#registerBlockEntityRenderer`.
+In order to register a BER, you must subscribe to the EntityRenderersEvent.RegisterRenderers event on the mod event bus and call `#registerBlockEntityRenderer`.